Administrative Suspension Review Hearings

 After a DUI arrest in Tampa, Hillsborough County, Florida, you have 10 calendar days to request an administrative suspension review hearing to protect your driver's license.
 Read more about Florida Administrative Code (FAC) Rule 15A-6.006 for the Request for Review during an informal or formal review hearing.
 No downside exist to requesting the informal or formal review hearing.
 Contact an attorney to discuss what you must do to preserve your rights during this important part of the case.

 If you lose the hearing, the Florida Department of Highway Safety and Motor Vehicle (FDHSMV) will uphold the suspension.
-At the

 What is the impact of the criminal case on the suspension?